João Félix: 2023–24: Loan to Barcelona

 Félix returned to pre-season training in July, where he almost immediately had a tense exchange with Atlético sporting director Andrea Berta and was forced to train with the reserves.
 The situation between Félix and Atlético, especially with the manager, had already deteriorated since last season, which was the motive behind his loan to Chelsea.
 His agent Jorge Mendes offered him to Paris Saint-Germain, but the club rejected the chance to sign him.

 "I would love to play for Barça.
 Barcelona has always been my first choice and I would love to join Barça.
 It was always my dream since I was a kid.
 If it happens, it will be a dream come true for me”.

 — — Félix on his desire to join Barcelona in an interview with Fabrizio Romano in July 2023.

 On 18 July, Félix stated his desire to join Barcelona in an interview with Fabrizio Romano.
 Both Atlético's directors and the supporters did not appreciate the statement released by Félix offering himself to one of his club's biggest rivals, leading him to not play a single minute of the club's pre-season in the summer, whilse also being the target of whistles by Atlético's supporters every time he was present at the Metropolitano Stadium.
 He also lost the number 7 shirt back to Antoine Griezmann, being assigned the number 18 shirt.
-Félix would receive an offer from Saudi Pro League side Al-Hilal to join them on a one-year loan deal, with their manager and fellow compatriot Jorge Jesus trying to convince Félix to join them on multiple occasions.
+Félix would receive an offer from Saudi Pro League side Al-Hilal to join them on a one-year loan deal, with their manager and compatriot Jorge Jesus trying to convince Félix to join them on multiple occasions.
 However, Atlético rejected Al-Hilal's loan offer, as they wanted a permanent deal for Félix.
 He would be called up for Atlético's first official match of the 2023–24 season against Granada, but only featured on the bench.